temirov/ctx/NOTES.md

    - Design and use shared components
 5. **Tests** → Add/adjust Puppeteer tests for key flows (button → event → notification; cross-panel isolation).
 Prioritize end-2-end and integration tests.
 6. **Docs** → Update README and MIGRATION.md with new event contracts, removed globals, and developer instructions.
 7. **Timeouts**  Set a timer before running any CLI command, tests, build, git etc. If an operation takes unreasonably long without producing an output, abort it and consider a diffeernt approach.
-Prepend all CLI invocations with `timeout <N>s` command.
+Prepend all CLI invocations with `timeout -k <N>s -s SIGKILL <N>s` command.
+Theis is MANDATORY for each and every CLI command.

 ## Output requirements